jamessryan1/final-year-project/README.md

 # Early In-Hospital Mortality Prediction from Clinical Notes Using Small Language Models

-This repository contains the code for a Final Year Project on early patient risk prediction from **MIMIC-III** clinical notes using biomedical text embeddings, temporal trajectory features, and retrieval-based signals.
+This repository contains the code for a Final Year Project on early patient risk prediction from MIMIC-III clinical notes using biomedical text embeddings, temporal trajectory features, and retrieval-based signals.

-The main workflow focuses on **early in-hospital mortality prediction** from note text.
-An additional extension in `heart-failure-extension/` shows how the same general pipeline can be adapted to a second binary classification task: **admission-level heart failure detection**.
+The main workflow focuses on early in-hospital mortality prediction from note text.
+An additional extension in `heart-failure-extension/` shows how the same general pipeline can be adapted to a second binary classification task: admission-level heart failure detection.

 ## Important note on data access

-This repository **does not include MIMIC-III data**.
+This repository does not include MIMIC-III data.

-To run these notebooks, you must have **authorised access to MIMIC-III via PhysioNet** and local copies of the required CSV tables.
+To run these notebooks, you must have authorised access to MIMIC-III via PhysioNet** and local copies of the required CSV tables.
 You must point the notebooks to your own authorised copies of those files.

-This repository also **does not include the fine-tuned model weights**, since they were derived from credentialed MIMIC data.
+This repository also does not include the fine-tuned model weights, since they were derived from credentialed MIMIC data.
 The repository provides the code needed to recreate the model in a compliant environment.

 ## Repository contents